-But, as any parent can attest, diapers have a way of leaking and pets have a way of having accidents.
+But, as any parent or babysitter or dog sitter can attest, diapers have a way of leaking and pets have a way of having accidents.
 So it's not far fetched to suppose that you may someday be confronted by the need to clean poop out of carpeting or off of your favorite work shirt.
 And you need to know how to clean these things properly.
 (Hence the frantic Googling.)

 Getting rid of poop isn't fun, but it's not hard, either.
 (Unless the poop isn't hard ... then it's hard.
 Breastfed-baby poop, anyone?)